-\end{linenomath*} where $n(M,z)$ is the halo mass function for which we adopt the Sheth-Tormen~\citep{Sheth1999} mass function and $b(M,z)$ is the bias of halos with comoving mass $M$.
-This bias (as a function of redshift) can be approximated to a second order polynomial, as given in Table~\ref{tab:surveys}.
+\end{linenomath*} where $n(M,z)$ is the halo mass function for which we adopt the Sheth-Tormen~\citep{Sheth1999} form and $b(M,z)$ is the bias of halos with comoving mass $M$.
+This bias (as a function of redshift) can be approximated as a second-order polynomial, as given in Table~\ref{tab:surveys}.
 In addition, the redshift distribution is parametrized by: \begin{linenomath*}

 \end{linenomath*} where $z_0=0.33$ and $\alpha=0.37$, and $n_0$ is a constant to normalize the distribution to unity.
-The function is given by the red line of Fig.~\ref{fig:surveys_dndz}.
-We refer the interested readers to our previous paper \citet{planck2013-p14} to know more details of the possible systematic effects of the samples.
+The function is given by the red line in Fig.~\ref{fig:surveys_dndz}.
+We refer the interested readers to our previous paper \citet{planck2013-p14} for more details of the possible systematic effects for the samples.

-\subsubsection{The {\it Sloan Digital Sky Survey} catalogues}
+\subsubsection{The \textit{Sloan Digital Sky Survey} catalogues}